 A Guide to Removing Load-bearing Walls

-If you are planning to renovate your property and aren’t quite sure where to start this page contains some helpful advice to assist you with your project.
+If you are planning to renovate your property by removing a load-bearing wall and aren’t quite sure where to start this page contains some helpful advice to assist you with your project.

 Step 1 – You know which wall you want to remove, so what next?

 With the information, you provide us we can get to work designing your structural supports and pad stones.
 In certain cases, masonry nibs/vertical lateral supports are required to remain, but that’s for us to worry about and we will advise you exactly what you can and can’t do and what is required to gain Building Control approval.
-The process usually takes 2 to 3 days from appointment unless you request our FAST TRACK service where we provide single beam calculations the same day as appointment and payment (SEE OUR FAST TRACK PAGE FOR MORE DETAILS)
+The process usually takes 5-10 days from appointment unless you request our FAST TRACK service where we provide single beam calculations the same day as appointment and payment (SEE OUR SAME DAY PREMIUM BEAM CALCULATION SERVICE PAGE FOR MORE DETAILS)

 Step 2 – You now have your structural calculations

-A term of our service is that the works being carried out are subject to a Building Regulation application.
+A strict term of our service is that the works being carried out are subject to a Building Regulation application.
+This is an important aspect of a building project and serious implications can occur if there is no Building Regulations.

 There are three options for gaining Building Regulation approval they are: